Meghraj2004/console-based-projects/README.md

        return mysql.connector.connect(
            host="localhost",
            user="root",
-           password="Megharaj@2004",  # Update this if your password is different database="event_booking_system"
+           password="",  # Update this if your password is different database="event_booking_system"
        )
    ```